-- determining each client's entitlement to client money and custody assets as at the point of failure with reference to the reconciliations above. - 76.
-In respect of client money, each entitlement must be established at the point of failure, except in relation to cleared open margin transactions by investment firms26.
-In respect of custody assets, if an IP uses the book value for establishing entitlements, the IP should manage clients' expectations that they may be less value when it comes to the actual return of the asset.
+- 78. After taking control of client assets, the IP must identify and calculate each client's entitlement in accordance with the CASS rules.
+This will involve: - carrying out client money and custody asset reconciliations (as relevant) to determine the client assets positions as at the time of the firm's failure, and - determining each client's entitlement to client money and custody assets as at the point of failure with reference to the reconciliations above. - 79.
+In respect of client money, each entitlement must be established at the point of failure, except in relation to cleared open margin transactions by investment firms.
+In respect of custody assets, if an IP uses the book value for establishing entitlements, the IP should manage clients' expectations that there may be less value when it comes to the actual return of the asset.